 - Brush, branches, and tree limbs with a diameter less than 5 cm (2 inches)

-After spring 2020, grass clippings will not be accepted in green carts or yard waste bags.
+Grass clippings are not accepted in your green cart or during curbside yard waste collection.

 Manage yard waste on your property